Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 While practicing this sequence on an empty stomach in the morning is optimal, you can also flow through it in the afternoon, several hours after eating.
 As you move through this practice, ask yourself, “Where can I create more space in my life?
 How can I soften my inner resistance to change?”

-More tips to make your yoga poses sing this spring
+More tips to make your yoga poses

 - Prepare your practice space the night before so you can avoid procrastination.